daniele-coico/MEDIA-ON-THE-FLY/README.md

 - reproduce all files in a folder
 - run the application at Windows startup

-I liked the idea of the application so I made the repository public, also it's an achievement for me.
+I liked the idea of the application so I made the repository public.

 The project and the application are in Italian languge, maybe in the future I can translate it.
 Not planning on constantly update the repo - open to suggestions/corrections.